-Axitinib is a TKI currently approved to treat renal cell cancer.
+Axitinib is currently approved to treat renal cell cancer.
 Because it is a well-characterized small molecule instead of a novel complex biologic, we believe there is potential for less immune response and inflammation compared to some new, contemporary biologic agents.
 Also, compared to other TKIs, axitinib has shown better biocompatibility with ocular cells, including retinal pigment epithelial cells, which may potentially translate to safety benefits.
-Importantly, we believe that our unique route of SCS administration for CLS-AX, which is compartmentalized to the site of disease, may minimize treatment related adverse events, such as vitreous floaters, snow globe or corneal off-target effects seen with other TKI administration techniques.
+Other TKIs have shown biologic effect in wet AMD clinical trials when delivered systemically, topically and intravitreally.
+However, each of these routes of administration have been associated with off-target effects.
+Consequently, a limitation of TKIs may be associated with the delivery of the drug and not a result of the mechanism of action.
+Importantly, we believe that administration of CLS-AX to the SCS using our SCS Microinjector, may minimize the occurrence of related adverse events, such as vitreous floaters, "snow globe" effect or corneal off-target effects seen with other TKI administration techniques.